News … In and Around CdM …

 Flower Power – Floral Magic in CdM’s Flower Streets!

-2024 Update: Ocean Blvd.
-Bluff Walk Improvement Project
+Ocean Blvd Bluff Walk Improvement Project

-The Ocean Blvd.
+Background: The Ocean Blvd.
 Bluff Walk is a unique resource for the City that is shared by those who live on Ocean Boulevard, nearby village residents as well as many visitors.
 It is a place to walk, reflect, exercise and enjoy the wonderful ocean, harbor and sunset views, but it can be so much more.

 The “public realm” along Ocean Blvd. is in need of upgrading.
-CdMRA’s Beautification Committee Committee started studying this bluff walk back in November 2020.
-At the June 8, 2021 City Council meeting, Council unanimously approved the concept and directed the Parks Beaches and Recreation Commission (PB&R) to agendize an Ocean Boulevard Bluff Walk presentation from the resident’s community group proposing to enhance the walkways and viewpoints with an emphasis on the pedestrian experience.
+CdMRA’s Beautification Committee started studying this bluff walk back in November 2020.
+At the June 8, 2021, City Council meeting, Council unanimously approved the concept and directed the Parks Beaches and Recreation Commission (PB&R) to agendize an Ocean Boulevard Bluff Walk presentation from the resident’s community group proposing to enhance the walkways and viewpoints with an emphasis on the pedestrian experience.
 PB&R was also directed to forward a recommendation to City Council for consideration of an action plan.

 CdMRA’s Historical Resources Committee Update